ischlackow/r-hta-website/content/authors/iryna-schlackow/_index.md

 - Scientific committee
 ---

-Iryna Schlackow is a Senior Researcher in Health Economics at the Nuffield Department of Public Health (NDPH) at the University of Oxford.
-Her main area of interest covers questions related to chronic kidney and cardiovascular diseases, such as decision-analytic modelling, assessing long-term health outcomes and cost-effectiveness of interventions, and socioeconomics aspects of the disease.
+Iryna is a Senior Researcher in Health Economics at the University of Oxford.
+She is interested in questions related to chronic diseases, such as long-term projections of health outcomes, cost-effectiveness of interventions and socioeconomics aspects.
+She uses R to work with randomised controlled trials, routine datasets and other big data.
+Iryna was the lead developer of a lifetime policy model projecting outcomes in patients with chronic kidney disease, which she made [freely available via a Shiny interface](http://dismod.ndph.ox.ac.uk/kidneymodel/app/).

-She works with large randomised controlled trials (SHARP, REVEAL), meta-analyses of statin trials (CTT) and routine datasets (linked CPRD data).
-Based on SHARP data, and with the help of collaborators, she has developed the SHARP CKD-CVD model, which projects lifetime cardiovascular event risks, kidney disease projection, (quality-of-life adjusted) survival and healthcare costs based on individual patients' risk profiles.

-Prior to joining the NDPH, Iryna worked as a statistician in the Infectious Diseases and Microbiology group of the Nuffield Department of Medicine, modelling disease trends using routinely collected data.
-Details of this work could be found here.

-Iryna comes from a pure mathematics background and completed a DPhil in Functional Analysis.
-To maintain her interest in the subject, she has for many years taught pure mathematics at a variety of Oxford colleges (St. Hilda's, Jesus, New, Pembroke and Brasenose) as well as courses on LaTeX.
+Iryna completed a DPhil in pure mathematics and had been a maths and LaTeX tutor for many years.
+She finally decided to stop the teaching but quickly found herself running R workshops for health economists instead.